davepinch/pinchy.cc/content/topics/people/a/aldous-huxley/mind-at-large/en.wikipedia.org.md

 ---
-title: "Mind at Large (en.wikipedia.org)"
+title: "Mind at Large (Wikipedia)"
 excerpt: >-
   **Mind at Large** is a concept proposed by [Aldous Huxley](/en.wikipedia.org/wiki/Aldous_Huxley) to help interpret psychedelic experience.
 He maintained that the human mind filters [reality](/en.wikipedia.org/wiki/Reality) under normal circumstances and that psychedelic drugs remove the filter, exposing the user to a Mind at Large.
 related: